LibreCat/Catmandu-I18N/README.md

     Note: "undef" should be a string, as opposed to undef.

+- fallback\_languages

+    array of fallback language codes

+    \* must be array reference

+    \* default is \[ "i-default","en","en-US" \] as determined by [Locale::Maketext](https://metacpan.org/pod/Locale::Maketext)

+    When [Locale::Maketext](https://metacpan.org/pod/Locale::Maketext) does not find the specified language in your config, it will fallback to one of these, and then load the handle for that.

+    Only if that fallback language does not exist in the config, will it fail.

+    Example 1:

+    fallback\_languages is \[ "en" \]

+    you have only language "en" in your config, but you request language "nl", then you'll get the message in English.

+    Example 2:

+    fallback\_languages is \[ "en" \]

+    you have only language "nl" in your config, but you request language "fr", then the creation of the message will fail

+    You can set this to an empty array for consistent behaviour.

 # NOTES

 \* the lexicon implementation determines the format of the message.